mohabouje/WinToast/README.md

 	void toastFailed() const;
  };
  ```

-Now, to notify any event just create a new template and launch it:
+To notify any event just configure your own toast template and launch it:

 ```cpp
 WinToastHandlerExample* handler = new WinToastHandlerExample;